petros-marko/funny_language/README.md

 So, for example, if I wanted to make a function ```plusOne```, this is the process that I would need to follow:
 Add the function ```plus``` from the _Toolbox_ and move it to a comfortable position in my workshop.
 Add the value ```1``` using the button on the upper right corner, move it to a comfortable position and then successively click on the ```1``` and the ```plus``` function.
 This will add ```1``` as the first argument passed to the function.
 Then I would add the value ```n``` from using the button, move it to a comfortable position and successively click on ```n``` and the function.
 Note that the order of the arguments is reflected on the positions in which the lines from the arguments to the function connect: the line connecting farther to the left corresponds to the first argument, the next one to the second etc. Now I can hit the save button and give the name ```plusOne```.
 Now ```plusOne``` appears in the _Toolbox_ to be used as any other function.
 As a test, I can now pull it into the _Workshop_, give it the value ```1``` as an argument and hit the run button.
 The number 2 should appear in the interface.

-# Lab Feedback

-## Ready for Feeback?
- - [ ] Not completed, development is still in progress
- - [x] Completed, this lab is ready for review.